jadecobra/python_tdd_exercises/source/exceptions/index.rst

 what is covered?
 *********************************************************************************

-The tests in this chapter cover the following Exceptions_
+The tests in this chapter cover these Exceptions_

 .. toctree::
   :titlesonly: